Traditional Dresses Of Indian States

 Andhra Pradesh is a southern state in India.
 It shares its boundaries with Telangana, Chhatisgarh, and Odisha with the Bay of Bengal in the east.
 Called the “Rice Bowl of India” as they grow rice in plenty.

 Andhra Pradesh is regarded as the Kohinoor of India for its famous weaving and dying industry.
-The traditional wear of Andhra Pradesh is much the same as other southern Indian states.
+The traditional wear of Andhra Pradesh is much the same as in other southern Indian states.
 Men usually wear kurta and dhoti, while lungis are also worn with a kurta.
 Muslim men wear pajamas with kurta in place of the dhoti.

 The women of Andhra Pradesh wear saree and they are original handloom sarees, young women wear Langa Voni.
 For marriage ceremonies, the bride wears silk sarees which are red and decorated with gold plating, while the bridegroom wears kurta and full-length dhoti.